South Korea – Clinical Trials Regulatory Process

 Why South Korea for your clinical trials?

-- Cardiology
+- oncology,

-- CNS
+- cardiology,

-- Infectious and respiratory diseases
+- neurology, and

-Top 5 advantages of conducting clinical trials in South Korea
+Top 5 Advantages of conducting clinical trials in South Korea

 All of these factors contribute to a country with one of the shortest startup times in Asia.